cwbit/hitchhikers-git/branches.md

 ### remote

-Deleting a branch from your **remote** (e.g. origin) repository, there are two ways, shown here, which are functionally equivalent (use whichever is easier to remember)
+Deleting a branch from your **remote** (e.g. origin) repository, there are two ways, shown here, which are functionally equivalent (use whichever is easier to remember).
+These follow the same format as tag deletion commands.

 ```bash
 git push origin --delete some-branch-name